BioinformaticsCSU/MSBMF/README.md

 "MSBMF.m" is the function of MSBMF algorithm.

 # Contact
 If you have any questions or suggestions with the code, please let us know.
-Contact Mengyun Yang at mengyunyang@csu.edu.cn
+Contact Mengyun Yang at mengyun_yang@126.com

 # Citation
 Yang M, Wu G, Zhao Q, Li Y, Wang J. Computational drug repositioning based on multi-similarities bilinear matrix factorization[J].
-Briefings in Bioinformatics, 2020.(已录用)
+Briefings in Bioinformatics, 2021,22(4).